GHOST117s/RBAC_APP/README.md

 ## 🚀 Project Overview

 A comprehensive Laravel application demonstrating Role-Based Access Control (RBAC) using the Spatie Permission package.
-This project provides a robust user management system with granular permission controls.

 ## 📋 Table of Contents